Ørstafjorden

-Ørstafjorden is a fjord in the municipality of Ørsta, Møre og Romsdal, Norway.
+Ørstafjorden is a fjord in Ørsta Municipality in Møre og Romsdal, Norway.
 The 10 km long fjord runs from the village of Ørsta to the Vartdalsfjorden.
 The fjord is about 2 km wide and the deepest point in the fjord reaches 172 m below sea level.
 The European route E39 highway runs along the eastern and southern shores of the fjord.
 The southern entrance to the Eiksund Tunnel is located along the western shore of the fjord.
 The inner parts of the fjord do freeze when there are extended periods of cold weather in the winters.